MonkeyDelivery/monkeyauth.github.io/Account/RegisterAdmin.md

 ---
 id: account_register-admin
-title: Register
+title: Registration
 ---

 # Registration

 ## Overview
-The Monkey Authentication system provides a user registration interface for creating new memberships.
+The Monkey Auth system provides a user registration interface for creating new memberships.
 This document outlines the registration process and form fields.

 ## Registration Form
 The registration interface consists of a simple form with the following fields: